 Condensation in the fuel tank contaminates the fuel supply with water, which can freeze in the fuel lines and block the fuel flow to the engine.
 To minimize this possibility, keep the tank as full as is practical during cold weather.

-This may entail refilling the tank more frequently than usual, but the inconvenience is small compared to clearing a blocked fuel line.
+This may entail refilling the tank more frequently, than usual, but the frequently than usual, but the inconvenience is small compared to clearing a blocked fuel line.